jmgirard/circumplex/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a new features (information about a new instrument)
+* Added new features (information about a new instrument)
 * Removed an upstream package dependency that wasn't being used
 * Updated code to avoid issues with a new upstream dependency version